anthunt/aws-logs-export-to-s3/README.md

 > KMS Key Arn information for SSE application should be set in /app/cloudwatch/log/export/s3/kms/arn Key of Parameter Store.

 #### 5.2.
-AppLogSSEEventForPutObject Lambda Function CloudWatch Events 설정 방법
+How to set up ppLogSSEEventForPutObject Lambda Function CloudWatch Events?

 1. Access the CloudWatch > Events > Rules screen of each integrated log account